KEEP WACO BEAUTIFUL

 Thanks to the Keep Texas Beautiful and H-E-B Green Bag Grant, we were able to create an outdoor STEM/STEAM learning garden for our children to see, smell, and taste through a walkthrough space of native, drought tolerant, and pollinator plants.

-This space is built with intention to create environmental education for the soon-to-be established STEAM/STEM Center at Bledsoe-Miller Community Center.
+This space is built with intention to create environmental education for the STEAM Center For Excellence at Bledsoe-Miller Community Center.

 The space also supports our local flora with pollinators and monarchs, bringing them to the area for necessary nutrition!